 which can be removed if required.

-You can perform a dry-run release with a help of https://github.com/vlsi/asflike-release-environment That would perform the same steps, however it would push changes to the mock Nexus, Git, and SVN servers.
+You can perform a dry-run release with a help of asflike-release-environment; it would perform the same steps, but it would push changes to the mock Nexus, Git, and SVN servers.

 If any of the steps fail, fix the problem, and start again from the top.